Donna Haraway Simians Cyborgs And Women The Reinvention Of Nature

 Embrace the Cyborg Within

 Embracing the cyborg within doesn't necessarily mean becoming a literal cyborg.
 Rather, it means recognizing the ways in which technology has already shaped our identities and our lives and being open to the potential for technology to empower us and create new possibilities.
-It also means being mindful of the potential dangers of technology and working to ensure that it is used in ethical and responsible ways.
+It also means being mindful of the potential dangers of technology and working to check that it is used in ethical and responsible ways.

 FAQ